Alpha effect and dynamo in density-stratified turbulence with large-scale shear: applications to protoplanetary discs and astrophysical clouds: Governing equations and method of derivations

 \section{Governing equations and method of derivations}

 To determine the $\alpha$ effect and effective pumping velocity of the mean magnetic field in a density-stratified, inhomogeneous and compressible turbulence with non-uniform large-scale flow, we follow the approach described by \cite{RK04} and \cite{KR22} [see also book by \cite{RI21}].
-We consider developed turbulence with large fluid and magnetic Reynolds numbers, so that the Strouhal number (the ratio of turbulent time $\tau_0$ to turn-over time $\ell_0/u_0$) is of the order of unity, and the turbulent correlation time is scale-dependent, like in Kolmogorov type turbulence, where $\ell_0$ and $u_0$ are the integral turbulence scale and characteristic turbulent velocity at the integral scale.
-We use the mean-field approach, and separate magnetic field ${\bm B} = \meanBB + {\bm b}$ and velocity field ${\bm U} =\meanUU + {\bm u}$ into mean field and fluctuations, where $\meanBB = \langle{\bm B} \rangle $ is the mean magnetic field, $\meanUU = \langle {\bm U} \rangle$ is the mean fluid velocity, ${\bm b}$ and ${\bm u}$ are magnetic and velocity fluctuations, respectively.
-In similar fashion, we separate fluid density and pressure.
+We consider turbulence with large fluid and magnetic Reynolds numbers, so that the Strouhal number (the ratio of the characteristic turbulent time $\tau_0$ to the turn-over time $\ell_0/u_0$) is of the order of unity.
+Here $\ell_0$ and $u_0$ are the integral turbulence scale and characteristic turbulent velocity at the integral scale.